benWindsorCode/benWindsorCode.github.io/_posts/2020-05-18-Git-Pages-With-Latex.md

 ---
 layout: post
-title: Git Pages Setup With Latex
+title: How To Setup Git Pages With Latex Rendering
 ---

-Setting up a Git Pages blog was surprisingly easy, however one issue which was took some fiddling to solve was the ability to embed $$\LaTeX$$ into my blog so that I can easily blog about mathematical topics.
-I wanted to start by detailing how you can setup $$\LaTeX$$ in your blogs to save you the same fiddling I had to go through.
+Setting up a Git Pages blog was surprisingly easy, however one issue which was took some fiddling to solve was the ability to embed LaTeX into my blog so that I can easily blog about mathematical topics.
+I wanted to start by detailing how you can setup LaTeX in your blogs to save you the same fiddling I had to go through.
 Main credit for the below code goes to [Varun Agrawal](https://varunagrawal.github.io/2018/03/27/latex-jekyll/), the below transplants this setup into the basic git jekyll-now setup and fixes a bug where jQuery wasn't included.

 The steps are as follows:
 1) Fork the [jekyll-now](https://github.com/barryclark/jekyll-now) repo and follow the instructions there to get your own \[username\].github.io site setup.